 Rarely seen without a smile on his face, and known for his signature dash vaults and smooth lines, Clyde teaches freerunning and parkour classes at both Botany and Chullora!

 SAM "PLUTO" SANGHA

 Sam became AAPES’ youngest ever instructor at just 13 years old.

 Sam’s most proud of teaching himself double corks, and still lives in deep shame that he cannot win against JP in COD.

-Sam teaches weekend classes at our Tempe gym.
+Sam teaches weekend classes at our Botany gym.

 Will started at AAPES as a student in the very first “first timers” class ever held at AAPES Tempe!

 Our friendly neighbourhood ginger, Will loves training parkour because of the self empowerment and self confidence that can be gained whilst having fun and growing as a person.